 6.2.1.4 Construction Sequencing

-If the COD of a proposed Generating Facility requires ais changed by approximatelyupto 6 months (either before or after the COD set forth in the GIA), then the requested change in dates for the In-Service Date, Initial Synchronization Date, and COD may be approved without going through the MMA process.
-Interconnection Customers with executed GIAs will communicate this information in their monthly status reports.
-Construction sequencing extensions may be exercised for up to a cumulative six (6) months before triggering the need for an MMA.
-A COD may only be extended pursuant to this section of the BPM if the required RNUs are completed.
+If the COD of a proposed Generating Facility requires a change by up to 6 months, then the requested change in dates for the In-Service Date, Initial Synchronization Date, and COD may be requested and approved without going through the MMA process.
+Interconnection Customers with executed GIAs, where the Generating Facility has commenced construction, and is within six (6) months of the then-current Initial Synchronization Date or COD may exercise the construction sequencing request for up to a cumulative six (6) months before triggering the need for an MMA. .
 If a COD needs to be extended because both Network Upgrades are delayed, and because of a construction sequencing issue, the Network Upgrade delay will be considered first, and then the clock will start on 6 months of allowable construction sequencing.

 6.4.4 Timeline